SomeDude1316/mdread_somedude/README.md

  - Logic for each item location
  - Support for capturing items that can be visible but unobtainable and items that can require risking a softlock to obtain
- - Finalized replacemenmt of placeholder images and assets
+ - Replacement of placeholder images and assets

 ## Long-Term Features